An arts community in downtown San Francisco.

 Julie Dimas-Lockfeld (Associate Artistic Director)

-Since 1993 here is a partial list of events the Shelton Studios has produced in the Shelton Theater:
+Since 1993 here is a partial list of events we’ve produced:

 The Adding Machine by Elmer Rice directed by Jean Shelton